The Complete Guide To Your First OT Job Interview

-Past: Talk briefly about why you wanted to get into OT and something profound you got out of school.
+Past: Talk briefly about why you wanted to become an occupational therapist and something profound you got out of school.
 Include any relevant skills from previous jobs that will transfer to your role as an OT.
-For example, if you worked in a hospital setting or medical office, how will this help you be a better OT?
+For example, if you worked in a hospital setting or therapy clinic before school, how will this help you be a better OT?

 Future: Talk about where you see yourself in the next year or two from a work perspective.
 You don’t have to go out as far as 5 years unless they ask you.